 About the Location

 This image of Mt.
 Zugspitze (2.962m) which is Germany's highest mountain was taken from the shoreline of famous Eibsee in southern Bavaria.
-I had visited this area several times while I was living in Munich and you will find tons of images from around there.
+You will find millions of images from this area since it is one of the most touristic spots in German Alps.
 Most compositions focus on the beautiful mountain lake with Wetterstein mountain range and Mt.
 Zugspitze as a backdrop.

 Although the peak is the highest in the area its shape is not really outstanding viewed from ground level.
 And I have not seen a lot of images isolating the summit.

 The image was taken in the afternoon in late May with nice weather conditions.
 There had been still quite a lot of snow left from winter while clouds had covered the mountain tops.
 Warm temperatures in the valley and blowing winds in the mountains created the conditions I had needed.